mozilla-services/heka-py/docs/source/getstarted.rst

 Every time throughout your application's process, a call to `get_client('myapp')` will return the same HekaClient instance.
-At this point, however, the client in question is still not usable, because it doesn't have a working sender.
+At this point, however, the client in question is still not usable, because it doesn't have a working stream.
 Again, the recommendation is that somewhere in your application code you use one of the config functions to initialize the client, which might look like this::